Timolol use while Breastfeeding

 Because of the variability in excretion of timolol into breastmilk and minimal reported experience during breastfeeding, other agents may be preferred, especially while nursing a newborn or preterm infant.

-Ophthalmic use of timolol by the mother should pose little risk to the breastfed infant.
-To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.
+Ophthalmic use of timolol by the mother should pose little risk to the breastfed infant, although some guidelines state that gel formulations are preferred over solutions.[1,2] To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.

 The excretion of beta-adrenergic blocking drugs into breastmilk is largely determined by their protein binding.
 Those with low binding are more extensively excreted into breastmilk.
 Accumulation of the drugs in the infant is related to the fraction excreted in urine.
 With less than 10% protein binding, 20% renal excretion and a relatively short half-life, timolol presents a moderate risk for accumulation in infants, especially neonates.